devfans/WebTerminal/README.md

 ## Portability

-tty.js should ultimately be able to work on any unix that implements unix98 tty's and `forkpty(3)`. tty.js builds on linux and osx, and it *should* build on NetBSD, FreeBSD, and OpenBSD as well.
+WebTerminal should ultimately be able to work on any unix that implements unix98 tty's and `forkpty(3)`. tty.js builds on linux and osx, and it *should* build on NetBSD, FreeBSD, and OpenBSD as well.
 If you have trouble building, please post an issue.